mlchethanupb/myworks/storage/Codebase/README.md

 The implementation of Kafka VNF is designed in such a way where Digitatwin continuously mimics machine states as messages.
 OPC UA client fetches those messages from Digitaltwin and publishes them to Kafka topic.
 The overall system is distributed where Kafka is running on a worker node and Digitaltwin and OPC UA is running on another worker node of kubernetes cluster.
 The implementation can be done by following the steps below.
 * Build docker image for Digitaltwin, OPC UA Kafka Connector and kafka using ``docker build -t 'image name':tag .`` command.
 * Run ``kubectl apply -f 'file name'`` to deploy the application on kubernetes.
-Necessary files (docker image, kubernetes servive and deployment) can be found on particular folders inside ``Codebase``.
+Necessary files (docker image, kubernetes service and deployment) can be found in particular folders inside ``Codebase``.
 For example, using the following commands ``Kafka`` application can be deployed successfully on kubernetes.
 ```
 docker build -t kafka:dev .
 ```
 ```
 kubectl apply -f kafka-deployment.yaml
 ```
-* The Kafka application contains single broker with single topic( ``dt-imms-opcua-0``) and single partition(``dt-imms-opcua-0-0``).
+* The Kafka application contains single broker with single topic(``dt-imms-opcua-0``) and single partition(``dt-imms-opcua-0-0``).
 However, the topics has some configurations which can be applied by using the following command.
 ```
 docker exec -ti 'container id' /bin/sh -c "./bin/kafka-topics.sh --zookeeper localhost:2181 --alter --topic dt-imms-opcua-0 --config retention.bytes=62914560"
 ```